jbuehl/solaredge/README.md

 When running "in production" this delay usually seems to be adequate, but when a large json file with many metrics which graphite hasn't seen before is sent to graphite, the server may be swamped, and some metrics may be dropped.
+Either

+* just rerun pickle2graphite.py again, or
+* temporarily adjust the delay to say 5.0 secs, or
+* even use se2graphite.py once,

-Either rerun se2graphite again, or temporarily adjust the delay to say 5.0 secs, to allow the graphite server enough time to create new whisper files, before the next batch of metrics from the next line in the json file arrives.
+any of which should allow the graphite server enough time to create new whisper files, before the next batch of metrics from the next line in the json file arrives.